-Hitachi ID Management Suite Lotus Notes / Domino integration
+Hitachi ID Identity and Access Management Suite Lotus Notes / Domino integration

 Lotus Notes users have two separate passwords:

 - An HTTPPassword hash in the Domino Directory (formerly the Name

 and Address Book (NAB)) on one or more Notes / Domino servers